HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf230.md

 ### Presentation Designer - Applying multiple stylesheets components now available

 === "Containers"
-    You can now apply multiple stylesheet components to a presentation template for more advanced control and structured styling, giving users the freedom to define styles beyond the limitations of the Default and Override stylesheets in Presentation Designer.
+    You can now apply multiple stylesheet components to a presentation template for more advanced control and structured styling, giving you the freedom to define styles beyond the limitations of the Default and Override stylesheets in Presentation Designer.
 For more information, refer to [Applying multiple stylesheets in Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/usage/handle_multiple_stylesheets.md).

 === "On-Premises"
     You can now apply multiple stylesheet components to a presentation template for more advanced control and structured styling, giving users the freedom to define styles beyond the limitations of the Default and Override stylesheets in Presentation Designer.
 For more information, refer to [Applying multiple stylesheets in Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/usage/handle_multiple_stylesheets.md).